GLIMS-RGI/rgi_user_guide/_sources/regions/rgi18.md

 # 18: New Zealand

-This region encompasses all glaciers in New Zealand
+The region encompasses all glaciers in New Zealand

 ```{admonition} Subregions
 :class: note, dropdown